LibrePCB/librepcb-doc/README.md

 (ideally with AsciiDoc syntax highligting and live preview) should be enough to write some documentation.

+## Virtual Machine For Screenshots

+To ensure a consistent look&feel across all screenshots, please use a virtual machine (e.g. VirtualBox) and run LibrePCB within it.
+Set up the VM as following:

+- Operating system: Ubuntu 22.04 (Choose "Minimal installation")
+- Locale: English (`en_US`)
+- Computer name: librepcb
+- Full user name: Me
+- Username: user

+After the installation:

+- Set the VM screen resolution to 1024x768 to ensure no screenshot is larger than this.
+- On the bottom right of the login screen, switch from Wayland to X11 since most screenshot capture tools do not work properly on Wayland.
+- Run `sudo apt install shutter` to install Shutter for capturing screenshots.
+- In the Shutter settings, enable rounded corners.

 ## Contributing

 Contributions are very welcome!
 See our [Contributing Guide](CONTRIBUTING.md)